 - Signed leases.
 If the property is already tenanted, current lease agreements establish the actual rent.

 - Appraiser's market rent.
-For a vacant property or a new purchase, the appraiser completes a market-rent estimate (commonly Form 1007 for single units), documenting what comparable rentals command in the area.
+For a vacant property or a new purchase, the appraiser completes a market-rent estimate — Form 1007, the Single-Family Comparable Rent Schedule, for one-unit properties, and Form 1025, the Small Residential Income Property Appraisal Report, for two-to-four-unit properties — documenting what comparable rentals command in the area.

 Use the estimator below to see roughly how much of a given monthly rent might count toward qualifying after the standard 25% vacancy factor.
 It is an educational illustration only — your actual qualifying income depends on documentation, the appraisal, and your lender's guidelines.